Leer en Español

 • Yield: This recipe makes just over 2 ¼ cups pastry cream, enough for one Fresh Fruit Tart or one Danish Layer Cake.

-• Storage: The pastry cream can be made up to 4 days in advance.
-Store covered in the refrigerator with plastic wrap pressed directly on its surface.
+• Storage: The cream can be made up to 4 days in advance.
+Store covered in the fridge with plastic wrap pressed directly on its surface.

-• Butter: For a buttery flavor, softer texture, and a lovely shine, add 2 tbsp. butter with the vanilla in Step 3.
+• Butter: For a buttery flavor, softer texture, and a lovely shine, add 2 tablespoons of butter with the vanilla in Step 3.
+I tend to keep salted butter on hand (and I prefer the taste) so that’s what I use here, but unsalted butter is fine too.

 • Coconut pastry cream: Substitute 8 ounces (1 cup) of the whole milk with an equal amount of unsweetened canned coconut milk.

-• Mousseline pastry cream: Whip 6 ounces heavy cream to stiff peaks and fold in to the chilled pastry cream.
-This will lighten the pastry cream and makes a great filling for eclairs or cream puffs.
+• Mousseline pastry cream: Whip 6 ounces of heavy whipping cream to stiff peaks and fold into the chilled pastry cream.
+This will lighten the cream and make a great filling for eclairs or cream puffs.

 What is pastry cream made of?